Vibrant freedom from Fremont to Ballard!

 Staircase connecting Palantine Ave N & Greenwood Ave N, near N 43rd St. It’s possible to increase housing and tree density by incentivizing property owners to plant trees.
 Housing and tree-hugging are not opposing agendas.

-Have you ever noticed in Frelard just how close we are to the water?
+Do you realize how close Frelard is to the water?
+Today Frelard is largely zoned as an industrial waterfront along the Ship Canal from Portage Bay to the Shilshole area of Ballard (Seattle’s Frelard Straddles the Lines of Industrial, Residential and Commercial, Seattle magazine).
 A big portion zoned exclusively for industrial-use is blocking our enjoyment of the nearby waterfront for no good reason.
 It may have been reasonable a hundred years ago—bustling maritime services, manufacturers transporting cargo, employers of many local residents—but it doesn’t today.
 The reality here is vacant lots, “For Lease” signs, and homeless encampments ironically next to empty buildings.
 Upzoning for mixed-use would acknowledge contemporary industries; create housing, jobs, and bolster funding for social services (Industrial Rezoning in US Cities, Manhattan Institute).

 Across Leary Way NW, near small businesses and homes, is endemic vacancy.
 Why not allow industrial-mixed in Frelard?